 Read skier and snowboarder-submitted reviews on Cannon Mountain that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Cannon Mountain stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Cannon Mountain review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Cannon Mountain vs. other ski resorts (up to 10 total).

 Reviews for Cannon Mountain

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 East Coast and New Hampshire.
 Where is all this mythical powder that other reviewers are lamenting the "over-grooming" of?
 Cannon can get icy and it needs grooming to keep the mortality rate down.
 It offers tiny crowds at mid-week and reasonable ones on the weekend; beginner terrain where I can leave my not-a-skier wife; windy, narrow, steep trails with spectacular views; and an old-school state park vibe like where I learned to ski 50 years ago.
 I love Cannon....
 Full Review